Hungary starts election this Sunday (3); Orbán attends the vote in Budapest | World

 After 12 years in office, Orbán faces his most disputed election – with an opposition that, for the first time, is united.

-His main opponent, Peter Marki-Zay, is expected at the polling place at 10 am local time (5 am GMT), Reuters news agency reported.
+His main opponent, Peter Marki-Zay, also voted at around 10 am local time, also attended the vote.

 A man deposits a ballot in a ballot box in Budapest, Hungary – Photo: Bernadett Szabo/Reuters